0x7FF/BooruToolkit/README.md

 ## Known bugs

-- [ ] Unexpected behavior if your file has an MD5 in its name anywhere other than in the beginning

-- [ ] Bash on Windows: you have to manually change "output_windows" function to include your own paths instead of the default ones

-- [ ] Soft-linking is a two-edged sword: it doesn't modify the original files, but because of that you can only view files by one tag (unless you can somehow list files that only exist in certain directories)

-- [ ] File deletion isn't handled yet, expect dead links in your tag folders if you delete an image.
+- [ ] File deletion in symlink mode isn't handled yet, expect dead links in your tag folders if you delete an image.

 ## History

+### TagOrganizer 2.1
+Added TMSU support and recursive mode.

 ### TagOrganizer 2.0
 Public release, added support for Linux distributions, configuration and more modular design.